joegonzalezMSL/Warm-Dense-Matter-2025/README.md

 # Warm-Dense-Matter-2025
-This is the repository for the python codes, jupyter notebooks and other computer related documents that accompany the lectures and homework for the course
+This is the repository for the python codes, jupyter notebooks and other material related to the computational portion of the the course.

+##LAMMPS
+Directory containing simple Molecular Dynamics Simulations

+##streamlit
+Directory containing simple apps demonstrating some of the many capabilities offered by Streamlit.
+This will serve as one of your reference for building apps to complete the homework during the course.